Geography of Greater Manchester: Geology

 Shallow, primitive, and small-scale coal mining from the Upper Carboniferous Coal Measures in what became Greater Manchester started as early as the 13th century.
 The situation changed dramatically during and after the Industrial Revolution; the construction of the Bridgewater Canal and other canals in the area, enabled coal to be cheaply transported to Manchester and the River Mersey for shipment.
 In Oldham, relatively shallow pits were dug due to flooding problems.
 The writer Daniel Defoe, on a visit to Oldham, described it as a place of "...
-Coals ... upon the top of the highest hills" because the coal seams were so shallow and accessibile.
+Coals ... upon the top of the highest hills" because the coal seams were so shallow and accessible.
 Advances in mining technology during the late-19th century lead to the formation of deeper mines.
 The Long Depression aside, there was a rapid acceleration of coal mining until about 1920, when the collieries in the eastern part of the Manchester Coalfield were exhausted and closed.
 In the western part of the coalfield, however, coal mining was continued into the 1960s.
 Coal mining ceased in north Manchester in the late 1970s.